molecularmodelinglab/plantain/README.md

 ```

 Now that you have this, train a model py running `python train.py config_name overrides`.
 The config name used in the BigBind paper is `short_thicc_op_gnn`.
 This config is found in `cfg/short_thicc_op_gnn.yaml`.
 Feel free to make your own config.
 Anything in the config file can be overriden with command line arguments.
-For instance, train with a batch size of 2 with `python train.py short_thic_op_gnn batch_size=2`.
+For instance, train with a batch size of 2 with `python train.py short_thicc_op_gnn batch_size=2`.

 Enjoy!